deeheber/expressjs-single-resource-api/README.md

 - `PUT /api/notes/:id` updates a note
 - `DELETE /api/notes/:id` deletes the selected notes

-# Users
+# Authors
-- `GET /api/users` returns all users
+- `GET /api/authors` returns all authors
-- `GET /api/users/:id` returns a user by id
+- `GET /api/authors/:id` returns an author by id
-- `POST /api/users` adds a note
+- `POST /api/authors` adds an author
-- `PUT /api/users/:id` updates a user
+- `PUT /api/authors/:id` updates an author
-- `DELETE /api/users/:id` deletes the selected user
+- `DELETE /api/authors/:id` deletes the selected author

 # Misc things to keep in mind
 - `GET` will only return items if they exist in the database
 - `POST` and `PUT` requests must be valid JSON.

+### Coming soon
+- Authentication and user management

 ### Ways to contribute
 - Report any bugs or feature requests by opening up a new GitHub issue